Silamoth/ScrapingUNTProfessorData/README.md

 # ScrapingUNTProfessorData
-Scraping and analyzing some basic data about UNT professors from RateMyProfessors.com

 This is a project I made early on during the Spring 2020 semester.
 It had to have been around January or February of 2020.
 At this time, I was getting into some data science stuff.
 I really should have uploaded and written about this project earlier, but better late than never.
 I thought it would be cool to scrape and analyze some data about UNT professors from RateMyProfessors.com.
 So, I went ahead and did that.